 The Benefits of Sprouted Flour:

-- Easier to Digest – Sprouting breaks down the starches in grains into simple sugars so your body can digest them like a vegetable (like a tomato, not a potato).
+- Easier to Digest – Sprouting breaks down a portion of the starches in grains into simple sugars so your body can digest them more like a vegetable (like a tomato, not a potato).

 - Increased Vitamin C – Sprouting produces vitamin C.